anntnt/nextjs_marketplace/README.md

 - Cloudinary
 - Stripe

+## Project Setup

+_The instructions will be updated.
+Please check back later!_

 ## Database Setup

 If you don't have PostgreSQL installed yet, follow the instructions from the PostgreSQL step in [UpLeveled's System Setup Instructions](https://github.com/upleveled/system-setup/blob/master/readme.md).